Things to Do at Narita-san Shinshoji Temple

 Tickets & Pricing

-Free admission to temple grounds and main halls.
-Some special exhibitions or events may charge separate fees (typically 300-500 yen).
+Free admission to temple grounds and main buildings.
+Some special exhibitions or pagoda access might charge small fees (usually 200-500 yen)

 Best Time to Visit